stephenjayakar/notion-journal-tagger/README.md

 * Come up with your list of tags
 * Come up with additional context that would be relevant for your journal entry

+Also, after you create your Notion private integration, you have to give it access to page with your database on it.
+[Here's](https://developers.notion.com/docs/create-a-notion-integration#give-your-integration-page-permissions) how to do that.

 Once you have these things, put them in the `.env` file.

 Then, you can invoke the script(s) as follows: